amorehead/MLForEveryone/README.md

 </div>

+## Course objectives

+By the end of this course, one will:
+1. Master the fundamentals of writing Python scripts
+2. Gain an understanding of the fundamental concepts in machine learning
+3. Employ Python to train machine learning models using either supervised learning, unsupervised learning, or reinforcement learning

+## Technical Setup
-## Creating and configuring a local Conda environment
+### Creating and configuring a local Conda environment

 First, install Anaconda for your operating system of choice (e.g., Windows, macOS, Linux) using the instructions found at https://www.anaconda.com/.